-The Keys to the Supernatural Tarot sourcebook has alternate interpretations for the characters, Legacies and items inside, depending on how the Storyteller wants to use them.
+The Keys to the Supernal Tarot sourcebook has alternate interpretations for the characters, Legacies and items inside, depending on how the Storyteller wants to use them.

-Joe "Blood of the Lamb" Beal, a serial killer Scelestus from Boston Unveiled and Left-Hand Path.
-An absolutely insane Thrysus who started out bad (his Awakening involved seeing Jesus Christ as an apex predator), and got worse (he switched devotion to the Abyss because the "natural cycle" most Thrysus respect didn't give him enough power).
-He's s master of psychological and physical torture, and what's worse is that he doesn't even have a motive beyond sadism— to him, his prey are just toys he can inflict various Life-related tortures on until they beg for the end, to the point where his Abyss-worship is actually his least alarming quality.
+Joe "Blood of the Lamb" Beal is a Serial Killer Scelestus from Boston Unveiled and Left-Hand Path.
+An absolutely insane Thrysus, he started out bad, with his Awakening involving seeing Jesus Christ as an apex predator, and got worse, with him switching devotion to the Abyss because the "natural cycle" most Thrysus respect didn't give him enough power.
+He's a master of psychological and physical torture, and what's worse is that he doesn't even have a motive beyond sadism—to him, his prey are just toys he can inflict various Life-related tortures on until they beg for the end.

 If you become an archmaster, you are now encouraged to be this trope.
 Turn your soul into a Genius Loci!
 Take a vacation in the Abyss!
 Visit the Supernal Realms to change history just by being there!